The Psychology of Moving- How to Mentally Prepare for an International Relocation

 Stay Connected to Your Support System (Even When They’re Far Away)

-Thankfully, technology makes this easier.
+Thankfully, technology makes the process easier.
 Zoom calls, social media, and messaging apps can bridge the emotional gap, allowing you to share updates and stay close to home.
-So, make sure you have a good use out of them.
+So, make sure you get effective use out of them.

 People holding their hands